ATB-UQ/PyThinFilm/docs/source/gettingstarted.rst

 Path Requirements
 -----------------

-By default, PyThinFilm expects that the :code:`gmx`, :code:`gmx_mpi`, and :code:`mpirun` executables will be located in path.
-To test if this is the case, try the following commands:
+By default, PyThinFilm expects the :code:`gmx` executables will be located in path.
+To test if this is the case, try the following command:

 .. code-block:: console

     gmx --version
-    gmx_mpi --version
-    mpirun --version

-If all three of these commands execute successfully, your path is set up properly for running :code:`pytf` using default settings.
+If this command executes successfully, your path is set up properly for running :code:`pytf` using default settings on a single CPU thread.

 .. warning::